iSenseLabs/oc_cli/README.md

 2. As you see from the examples above, the entry point is a simple PHP file.
 To simplify your command line experience, you can create a BASH wrapper.

 3. oc_cli introduces the function `oc_cli_output`.
-This function can be used to output your CLI messages, and also exit with a status if necessary.
+This function can be used to output your CLI messages.
+It may also exit with a status code if necessary.

 ```
 string oc_cli_output ( string $message [, int $exit_status = NULL] )